-WGA submits these remarks through the public notice and comment process for administrative recordkeeping purposes.
+Western Governors submit these remarks through the public notice and comment process for administrative recordkeeping purposes.
 The Governors, however, maintain that this process is an insufficient channel for state-federal communication on federal actions that may affect state authority or administrative activity.
-Western Governors strongly urge you to engage in early, meaningful, substantive, and ongoing consultation with states in advance of any such decisions or related public processes.
-Such consultation will result in more effective, efficient, and resilient federal policy.
+Western Governors strongly urge you to engage in meaningful, substantive, and ongoing consultation with states in advance of any such decisions or related public processes.
+Such consultation will result in more effective, efficient, and resilient federal policy that benefits our shared constituents.